angeluriot/Papermap/README.md

 # 🤝 Contribute

-Anyone can contribute to this project, even if you are not a developer!
-You can join the [**Discord server**](https://discord.gg/eFdjRJe7WZ) or read the [**contribution guide**](https://github.com/yourusername/yourrepository/blob/main/CONTRIBUTING.md) to learn how to contribute.
+Anyone can contribute to this project, even if you're not a developer!
+You can join the [**Discord server**](https://discord.gg/eFdjRJe7WZ) or read the [**contribution guide**](https://github.com/angeluriot/Papermap/blob/main/doc/contribute) to learn how to contribute.

 <br/>